app-EL/app-el.github.io/README.md

 Hello.
 I'm Erik, a GIS professional based in Hilo, Hawaii.

 ## About Me
-I have experience in GIS, low-code platforms, and technology communities.
-I also have a background in archaeology, geology, and ecology that I bring to the table on marine and terrestrial enviornmental projects.
+Experienced in GIS, low-code platforms, and technology communities.
+Background in nexus regulation geospatial, cultural, and ecological research.

 ## Skills
 - Full stack enterprise GIS systems